-Mapping the Ruffalo Noel Levitz Satisfaction-Priorities Surveys to the NEASC Standards for Accreditation
+Mapping the Ruffalo Noel Levitz Satisfaction-Priorities Surveys to the NECHE Standards for Accreditation

 Many institutions rely upon the Ruffalo Noel Levitz suite of satisfaction and priorities survey results to demonstrate the fulfillment of institutional accreditation requirements.
-In the region served by the New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC-CIHE) – Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont – NEASC-accredited colleges and universities are responsible for showing fulfillment of the Standards of Accreditation.
+In the region served by the New England Commission on Higher Education (NECHE) – Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont – NECHE-accredited colleges and universities are responsible for showing fulfillment of the Standards of Accreditation.
 Ruffalo Noel Levitz student surveys can help!

-The PDF documents available via the links below show the survey items mapped to the NEASC-CIHE requirements, tailored specifically to each Ruffalo Noel Levitz survey.
+The PDF documents available via the links below show the survey items mapped to the NECHE requirements, tailored specifically to each Ruffalo Noel Levitz survey.

-RNL survey items mapped to the NEASC-CIHE Standards of Accreditation
+RNL survey items mapped to the NECHE Standards of Accreditation